 - Group page employees for general announcements; this feature is an inexpensive alternative to a paging system.
-(Remember to install MLS-model system phones, which have built-in speakers, where you want employees to hear announcements.) - Put the extensions of people with similar responsibilities in a Calling Group, so when a caller needs to talk with anyone in the group, the receptionist can transfer the call to the group instead of making separate intercom calls.
+(Remember to install system phones with built-in speakers-all models except the MLC-6-where you want employees to hear announcements.) - Put the extensions of people with similar responsibilities in a Calling Group, so when a caller needs to talk with anyone in the group, the receptionist can transfer the call to the group instead of making separate intercom calls.

 For example, a car dealership puts all extensions for the sales staff into Calling Group 1.
-To let a prospective customer talk to any salesperson, the receptionist simply transfers the call to the group by dialing the Calling Group dial code for that group ([Intercom] [7] [1]).
+To let a prospective customer talk to any salesperson, the receptionist simply transfers the call to the group by dialing the Calling Group code for that group ([Intercom] [7] [1]).
 All the phones in the group ring, and the customer is connected to the first salesperson to answer.
-(Alternatively, the receptionist can page the group through the speakers of their system phones by dialing [Intercom] [] [7] [1].)
+(Alternatively, the receptionist can page the group through the speakers of their system phones by pressing [Intercom] [] [7] [1].)